tscanlin/pistachio/README.md

  # OPTIONAL
  # Time in minutes until cache will expire
  # When unset, cache will not expire
+ enabled: BOOLEAN
+ # OPTIONAL
+ # DEFAULT: True
+ # When False, will disable cache
 ```

 #### Example pistachio.yaml files